 Despite all research on how digitalisation shapes, for example, security and marketing, much less is known about the interaction between psychological needs and digital media use in the social sphere and processes of identity formation and protection.
 In fact, the role of the socio-cognitive and cultural underpinnings of digitalisation-related phenomena is rarely broached.
 So, since the role of digital media use in social and cultural transformation is far from being fully described or adequately understood, the main aim of the project is threefold.
 First, we will investigate how digital media creates conditions for cultural and societal change from a traditionally networked society to a rigidly ‘patchwork’ one.
 Second, we will find out why this occurs, with a focus on cultural factors and the socio-cognitive processes of individuals.
 Lastly, we will outline what the potential societal consequences of these processes are.

-- Project Leader: Małgorzata Kossowska, Jagiellonian University, Department of Philosophy, Institute of Psychology, Poland
+- Project Leader: Małgorzata Kossowska, Jagiellonian University, Department of Philosophy, Institute of Psychology, Poland, e-mail

-- Jesper J. Strömbäck, University of Gothenburg, Department of Journalism, Media and Communication, Sweden
+- Jesper J. Strömbäck, University of Gothenburg, Department of Journalism, Media and Communication, Sweden, e-mail

-- Ursula Kessels, Freie Universität Berlin, Education Studies and Psychology, Germany
+- Ursula Kessels, Freie Universität Berlin, Education Studies and Psychology, Germany, e-mail

-- Manuel Moyano, University of Cordoba, Department of Psychology, Spain
+- Manuel Moyano, University of Cordoba, Department of Psychology, Spain, e-mail

 - Ana Guinote, University College London, Experimental Psychology, United Kingdom